 General Lab Guidelines

-Consult an articulated skeleton before beginning dissection (you may be asked to consult osteological material from your bone box or the model room before lab as well) -- orient yourself and locate important landmarks on the bones.
-Your team will receive a bone box for use at home.
+Consult an articulated skeleton before beginning dissection (you may be asked to consult osteological material from the model room before lab as well) -- orient yourself and locate important landmarks on the bones.
 We also have an extensive bone collection in the “model room” and articulated skeletons throughout the lab.
 Ask your instructor to guide you on some of the key landmarks on the skeleton for the day’s dissection.

 Learn the terminology.
 Anatomical terminology can be a stumbling block, therefore whenever possible learn what components within the terms mean -- as in Triceps brachii muscle -- the three (Tri-)-headed (-ceps) muscle in the arm (brachii).
 Since there have been two major and several minor overhauls of the nomina anatomica since 1930, you may learn several alternative names for some structures.
 Older literature, older faculty, and comparative anatomists are going to go on retaining some of these older alternatives indefinitely.
 See the guide to anatomical terminology in the header of the webpages.